Who are you?

-TRUST ME: I invite special requests (examples: closeup of Bride, Mom & Grandma, smoke bombs, in the middle of Woodward ave, or golden-hour in an open field) but I won’t be recreating another photographer’s work from Pinterest, etc (don’t send me samples).
-You’ll get the best results trusting me with the creative freedom regarding what is photographed and how it is photographed.
+TRUST ME: I invite special requests (examples: closeup of Bride, Mom & Grandma, smoke bombs, in the middle of Woodward ave, or golden-hour in an open field) but I won’t be recreating another photographer’s work from Pinterest, etc. You’ll get the best results encouraging me to be me, do my thing.

 What is your style?

-I think the work speaks for itself but let’s go with “Distinctive art-directed images.
+I think the work speaks for itself but let’s go with “Cinematic art-directed images and GIFs.
 Aiming for a balance of both serious and fun, both candid and meticulously-arranged photographs.”